Athletics at the 2022 Commonwealth Games – Men's long jump

 The men's long jump at the 2022 Commonwealth Games, as part of the athletics programme, took place in the Alexander Stadium on 2 and 4 August 2022.

+For the third time, the gold and silver medallists achieved the same distance in this competition.
+The previous two occasions occurred in 1958 and 1998.

 Records

 Prior to this competition, the existing world and Games records were as follows: